 - You don’t have to worry about customer support if the product breaks

-- Once your evergreen article is optimized for SEO, click throughs and conversions, you can make affiliate commissions on autopilot
+- Once your evergreen article is optimized for SEO, click-throughs, and conversions, you can make affiliate commissions on autopilot

-The cons of affiliate marketing
+Cons of affiliate marketing

 - You’re selling someone else’s product